 5. Make use of solar power.

 You can also make a difference by installing solar panels and thereby relying less on coal-driven energy.
-While making a switch to a home solar power system may be too expensive and time consuming for most (unless you get tons of sun year round), you can still make use of solar power.
-There are solar powered toys and cheap, easy outdoor solar landscape lighting options.
+While making a switch to a home solar power system may be too expensive and time consuming for most (unless you get tons of sun year round), everyone can still make use of solar power to some degree.

 6. Thrift Store Shopping

 We instantly think shopping when back-to-school time rolls around!
 Whether our children have outgrown or worn out their old clothing, there are always items that must be purchased to get ready for the year ahead.
 For this reason it is both helpful to purge your closets to donate to places like Goodwill and stop and shop while you are there!
 If you are new to thrift store shopping, consider these tips from US News.

 7. Make Homemade Snacks Instead of Buying Individually Wrapped Snacks